 You can see the future of Industrial Data Space as a true space but then a virtual one: in other words, an exchange (model) with the fundamental principles being data security and data sovereignty.
-However, as Boris Otto, Managing Director at Fraunhofer ISST, puts in the slideshare below “the Industrial Data Space is not another cloud platform, but rather connects various existing platforms and smart devices”.
+However, as Boris Otto, Managing Director at Fraunhofer ISST, puts in a SlideShare presentation, “the Industrial Data Space is not another cloud platform, but rather connects various existing platforms and smart devices”.

 The goal is obviously to enable industrial players and partners to develop their new services and business models.
 And it’s the data owner and the scope of the service/model that defines which kind of data are needed whereby, now and then, patterns from data can be enough.

 The list of members of the Industrial Data Space Association is already pretty impressive with institutions, consultancies and several – mainly German- giants from several industries (Allianz, Bayer, Siemens, ThyssenKrupp, Volkswagen and Chinese Huawei).
 We’re pretty sure that after all the events were the Industrial Data Space Association is present that list will have considerably grown.

 The Industrial Data Space Reference Architecture Model